centrifuge/documentation/docs/getting-started/centrifuge-at-a-glance/index.md

 ---
 id: getting-started
 order: 1
-title: Getting Started
+title: Centrifuge at a Glance
 contributors: <Dylan Dedi:dylan@centrifuge.io>
 redirect_from:
+  - /getting-started
-  - /learn/
+  - /getting-started/
 ---

-## Centrifuge at a Glance

 **Centrifuge** is a network that provides access to fast, cheap capital for small businesses and stable yield for investors.